ROCm/rocprofiler-compute/docs/how-to/use.rst

    To generate a lightweight GUI interface, you can add the ``--gui`` flag to your analysis command.

-   Analyze mode now includes support for a lightweight Text-based User Interface (TUI) that provides an interactive terminal experience for enhanced usability.
+   Analyze mode now supports a lightweight Text-based User Interface (TUI) that provides an interactive terminal experience for enhanced usability.
 To enable TUI mode, use the ``--tui`` flag when running the analyze command: